StochLab/VIP-Loco/README.md

 ### Issues

-The code is not in a release version, hence if you face any issues in installation or running the scripts, please feel free to create an issue :)
+- The code is not in a release version.
+If you face any issues during installation or while running the scripts, please feel free to create an issue :)
+- When this project was in development, there was no reliable or robust way to make PyTorch models run inside `jax.jit`.
+As a result, a `torch2jax` file was taken from [torch2jax](https://github.com/samuela/torch2jax) and modified according to our needs.
+However, there is now a better library called [torchax](https://github.com/google/torchax), which is a more robust and faster method.
+Please migrate to it if necessary.

 ---